mbolling/ai-accelerator/documentation/overview.md

 A GitOps approach to continuous delivery enables teams to deploy micro service based applications using a set of YAML files held within a Git repository.
 Red Hat OpenShift GitOps facilitates the consistent and automated deployment of Git based resources, to a selection of environments on Kubernetes platforms as content progresses from development to production.

 This project structure is based on the opinionated configuration found [here](https://github.com/gnunn-gitops/standards/blob/master/folders.md).
-We highly recommend reading mode about the breakdown of the intention of this folder structure within that article.
+We highly recommend reading more about the breakdown of the intention of this folder structure within that article.

 ## Repository Structure